List of executions in Japan since 1993

 Capital punishment is a legal penalty for homicide in Japan, and is applied in cases of multiple homicides or a single aggravated homicide.
 Executions in Japan are carried out by hanging, and the country has seven execution chambers, all located in major cities.

 After a four-year moratorium, executions resumed in 1993 and up to 15 have taken place almost each year since then.
-Thirteen of those executed in 2018, under former Minister of Justice and former think tank researcher Yōko Kamikawa, had taken part in the Tokyo subway sarin attack of 1995.
+Thirteen of those executed in 2018 had taken part in the Tokyo subway sarin attack of 1995.